 ITEMS NOT PERMITTED AS HAND LUGGAGE

-Ryanair flights: each passenger can check-in up to two items, with a maximum weight of 20 kg for the first item and 15 kg for the 2nd item, subject to the applicable charges.
+Ryanair flights: each passenger can check-in one hold baggage with a maximum weight of 20 kg, subject to the applicable charges.
 Pushchairs and walking aids are transported free of charge.

 ITEMS NOT PERMITTED AS HOLD LUGGAGE

-For more information, refer to the websites of the airlines operating flights from and to Dinard Airport:
+For more information, refer to the website of the airline operating flights from and to Dinard Airport:

 To arrange for the transportation of special or heavy items, you must contact the airline which will give you information about the procedures and charges for carrying this type of baggage (sports equipment, musical instruments, etc.).